This post was originally written in September 2017 and updated in September 2021.

 Any discerning enotourist or wine expert will likely be familiar with the high quality and abundance of wineries and vineyards in Napa, California.
+The name Napa Valley rings famous like other wine regions of the world!
 They may, however, be far less familiar with anything else to do in Napa.
-Thankfully, the City of Napa has many wonderful experiences to offer a visitor outside of wine, wineries and vineyards!

 I’m not much of a drinker, so you might be wondering “Why would she go to Napa, California?
 That’s wine country and you go there to drink”.
 I was pleasantly surprised to learn all about all sorts of other interesting Napa happenings besides wine while traveling recently with DoNapa as part of a sponsored press trip.